pulse2percept/pulse2percept/doc/users/faq.rst

 How do I control which electrodes are stimulated?
 -------------------------------------------------

-For simple static stimulation, you can assign values by electrode name:
+For simple static stimulation, name the electrodes and their amplitudes:

 .. code-block:: python

-    implant.stim = {
+    percept = model.predict_percept({
         'A8': 30,
         'A9': 20,
-    }
+    })

 Only the listed electrodes are active.